minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics have an installation guide
 * Any required permissions must be displayed in the original post
 * Do not ask or pressure mods to be updated
+* Smp "hack" and "cheat" mods are allowed, however any designed for griefing are not allowed

 ### Mod Discussion